 Diopter Adjustment

-Many people do not have the same strong eyesight in both eyes.
+Many people do not have the same strength eyesight on both eyes.
 To allow for fatigue-free observation through binoculars the different eyesight must be compensated so both eyes can see a focused image.

 Focus Wheel